SanazParan/Building-a-Website/README.md

 * Use meaningful glyphicons next to links in the header.
 * Have visualization navigation on every visualizations page with an active state.
 See the screenshots below.

-### Screenshots

-This section contains screenshots of each page that must be built, at varying screen widths.
-These are a guide; you can meet the requirements without having the pages look exactly like the below images.

 #### Landing page